yuvrajsingh2304/demo/Notices/Holiday25Dec.md

-# College willremain close on eve of Christmas.
+# College will remain close on eve of Christmas.